Autonomousse/UCSD_NRD_2017/README.md

 ## Publications and Recognition

-Link to our full publication: ### insert publication link here
+Link to our full publication: [insert publication link once available]